- Medical Physics Unit, DS1-7129

 Transcripts: All transcripts and degree certificates in a language other than English or French must be uploaded to the application in both the original language version and also in an officially certified English or French language version.
 If the applicant is accepted, original documents must be presented to the University prior to registration.
 The grading scale must also be viewable.

-The test must have been taken within the two years prior to date of application review, i.e., not prior to January 1, 2019 for a graduate application to McGill for Fall 2021.
+The test must have been taken within the two years prior to date of application review, i.e., not prior to January 1, 2020 for a graduate application to McGill for Fall 2022.
 Applicants from some countries are exempt from providing evidence of English language proficiency.
-For more information, see www.mcgill.ca/gradapplicants/international/apply/proficiency.
+For more information, see mcgill.ca/gradapplicants/international/proficiency.

 Reference Letters: In order for referees to receive an automated email with instructions to upload their recommendation, applicants must include referees' institutional email addresses in the online application; Gmail, Yahoo, etc. email addresses will not be accepted.